-- performance of the Company related to environmental, social, governance, and health and safety; - climate change, environmental, social governance, and health and safety risks; - provide oversight for the company's strategy and approach to responding to climate-related risks and opportunities; - compliance with environmental, social, governance, and health and safety legal and regulatory requirements; - external environmental, social, governance, climate change and health and safety reporting disclosures, including reviewing the Company's approach to climate-related risks and opportunities; and - the Company's strategy to address environmental, social, governance, and health and safety trends, future regulations and decisions that could impact the performance of the Company, including the Company's strategy and response to climate-related risks and opportunities.
+- performance of the Company related to environmental, social, governance, and health and safety; - climate change, environmental, social governance, and health and safety risks; - · provide oversight for the company's strategy and approach to responding to climate-related risks and opportunities; - · compliance with environmental, social, governance, and health and safety legal and regulatory requirements; - external environmental, social, governance, climate change and health and safety reporting disclosures, including reviewing the Company's approach to climate-related risks and opportunities; and - the Company's strategy to address environmental, social, governance, and health and safety trends, future regulations and decisions that could impact the performance of the Company, including the Company's strategy and response to climate-related risks and opportunities.

-A senior officer of the Company, appointed by the CEO, acts as an advisor to the ESGHSC in assessing and managing the Company's climate-related risks and opportunities.
 The ESGHSC of the Board may engage an independent environmental consultant to assist in carrying out its duties.
 The ESGHSC meets at least once per quarter.